JenniferMead/frontend-nanodegree-mobile-portfolio/README.md

 ###Optimizations made to views/js/main.js
 1. Optimized the pizza resizing script
-  a.
-I separated the changePizzaSizes function into two separate functions to prevent recalculating layout and then style.
+  * I separated the changePizzaSizes function into two separate functions to prevent recalculating layout and then style.
 To do this I made a separate function called layout that calculates the layout and then returns the results to be used later by the changePizzaSizes function.
-  b.
-I avoided accessing the DOM to get the randomPizzaContainer class  multiple times by accessing it outside of both functions and holding it variables.
+  * I avoided accessing the DOM to get the randomPizzaContainer class  multiple times by accessing it outside of both functions and holding it variables.

 ## Website Performance Optimization portfolio project